19_Problematic Divorce

 U.S. Involvement and Policy Evolution

 "Ukrainian nuclear weapons are the only reliable deterrent to Russian aggression.
-If the U.S. aim is to enhance stability in Europe, the case against a nuclear-armed Ukraine is unpersuasive."
+If the U.S. aim is to enhance stability in Europe, the case against a nuclear-armed Ukraine is unpersuasive."—The Russo-Ukrainian War, page 72

 Negotiations and Agreements